twinj/InStruct4j/README.md

 > - Datum flags which switch; display, caching and memory behaviour.
 > - Handles many data types and sizes; E.g. DWORD, UINT32, WORD, BYTE, QWORD, ULONG64, FLAGS, ENUMS... if a datatype does not exist it can be created very easily following the [IDatum] design pattern.

+Overall this engine allows you to create several parsing strategies via the [TParser.Strategy] interface for your different among your particular file types.

+Several parsers can be created instantiated for several files or arrays.
+A TParser caches whichever values you need in between each stream use.

+The stream is automatically closed during each session.

+Each [Datum] or variable read can be tested and edited for individual behaviours.

 Below is an example which showcases most of the features.
 A more complete feature set will be released as the parser becomes more specialised.